 OLED Viewfinder: In addition to the LCD monitor, the Z7 has a 0.5", OLED viewfinder with approximately 3,690,000 dots, and 100% vertical and horizontal frame coverage.
 It has a diopter adjustment knob so you can set the viewfinder to your personal eyesight (with or without eyeglasses).
 The bright and sharp viewfinder makes focusing in low-light situations possible.
 The viewfinder offers approximately 0.8x magnification.
 An eye sensor near the viewfinder automatically switches between the monitor and viewfinder as you raise or lower the camera to your eye.

 Wi-Fi and Bluetooth: The Z7 has built-in Wi-Fi (IEEE 802.11b/g/n/ac, 2.4 and 5 GHz) and Bluetooth (4.2), allowing you to wirelessly connect the camera to computers, smartphones, or tablets running the SnapBridge app.
-On the app, you can download pictures from the camera, or control the camera for taking pictures remotely.
+On the app, you can download pictures from the camera, record location data from your device to your photos, or control the camera for taking pictures remotely.
 You can also connect an optional WT-7 wireless transmitter to the camera's peripheral connector for connecting to a wireless network.